jnGreg/jobFinder/README.md

 - [PHP] - website programming language, version 8.1.6
 - [Scrapy] - Framework for extracting the data from websites.
 - [re] - Build in python module for finding patterns in text
-- [FastAPI] - Web framework for building APIs with Python
-- [Heroku] - Deploy for Crawler and Website
+- [000Webhost] - Deploy for Crawler and Website
 - [MySQL] - SQL db hosted on Heroku (Hobby Dev plan)
 - [jQuery] - a fast, small, and feature-rich JavaScript library
 - [Bootstrap] - front-end open source toolkit